-This pickling variety is small garden and container friendly.
-The early producer is also a good slicing cucumber, with 4-5″ straight fruits.
+A tender-skinned seedless variety, great for fresh sliced eating.
+The dark green straight fruits are 8-10″ long with a sweet flavor.
+For optimum flavor, harvest at 8″ or under.
 Plant in rows 12″ apart or on elevated hills with 2-3 plants per hill.
 Cucumbers also grow well on a trellis or a fence and can be picked as needed, while reducing the space needed in the garden.
-Keep over-mature fruits removed to encourage new growth.
+Removing over-mature fruits will encourage new production for cucumbers all summer long.

 This is a great choice that bears sizeable fruits on a very compact plant that works well in containers and small gardens.
 Especially strong, bushy plants bear truly tasty, medium-sized tomatoes great for sandwiches and slicing.
 The heavy foliage of this hybrid helps protect tomatoes from sunburn.
 Plants produce from 90 to 120 tomatoes each over a two-month harvest period.
 Keep the big harvest going with successive, monthly plantings through July for a fall harvest.
 Plants are strong and upright, but will still do best in a small cage or on a stake for support